studiorxch/home/_posts/2025-08-09-chapter-02-cassette-tapes.md

 ---
 layout: post
+kicker: Chapter 02
-title: "Chapter 02 — Cassette Tapes for the Mind"
+title: "Cassette Tapes for the Mind"
 subtitle: "A nostalgic dive into the 1990s productivity music craze"
 date: 2025-08-09
 description: "Exploring how study music cassettes of the 1990s promised better focus, memory, and productivity — the ancestors of today’s lo-fi culture."